therealsphinx/support.balsamiq.com/content/sales/discounts.md

 ---

-## Discounts When Purchasing Multiple Versions of Balsamiq
+## Discounts When Purchasing Multiple Versions of Mockups

-We offer some discounts to customers who would like to use Desktop and another version of Balsamiq, no matter which product you purchase first.
+We offer some discounts to customers who would like to use Desktop and another version of Balsamiq Mockups, no matter which product you purchase first.

 Details on how are here: